TanXiao/RSVA11001-Adapter/README.md

 Analysis
 ------
 The HTTP server on the box is extremely glitchy.
-While Newegg claims it is linux powered, my guess is that all the code is actually running bare-metal.
+While Newegg claims it is linux powered, my guess is that all the code is actually running kernel mode or something equally bizarre.
 Sending it **well-formed** HTTP requests can crash it if the request is not in the tiny grammar that the DVR accepts.
 It apprently does have some sort of hardware-watchdog, because the box will thankfully reboot